WaywardMage/simple-validator/README.markdown

 ## Advanced Usage

-While made with simplicity in mind, Simple Validator also has several API hooks lurking under the hood if you want to get fancy.
+While made with simplicity in mind, Simple Validator has several API hooks lurking under the hood if you want to get fancy.

 ### Custom Error Template